MESAHub/mesa-website/07-troubleshooting.markdown

 This page has information about troubleshooting MESA.

+## Check that your environment variables are set correctly

+One of the most common issues is unset or incorrectly set environment variables.
+In the same terminal window where you are trying to run MESA, execute the command
+{% highlight bash %}
+echo $MESA_DIR
+{% endhighlight %}
+and if you're using the MESA SDK, execute the command
+{% highlight bash %}
+echo $MESASDK_ROOT
+{% endhighlight %}
+Confirm that these showed the directories where you have installed MESA and the MESA SDK.
+If they did not, please re-read the instructions on how to [set your environment variables][env].

+[env]:prereqs.html#env

 ## Consult the FAQ

 Check to see if there is any information about your problem in the